 ~ Henry David Thoreau

-By my 27th birthday, I had already lived a more full life than most people could ever hope to.
+Before age 30, I had already lived a more full life than most people could ever hope to.

 But then the “Great Life Suck” took over the next 20 years of my life.

 You know what I mean by the Great Life Suck.
 It’s where our thirst for life gets replaced by the desire for material things and the need to keep up with the Joneses.
 We start living like those Joneses: trying to keep up with the latest gadgets, vehicles, and other toys.
-We become ravenous sports and reality TV fans, we jump on the latest political or social justice bandwagons, and we define success by the number of likes we get on social media.
+We become ravenous sports and reality TV fans, we jump on the latest political or social justice bandwagons, and we define success and happiness by the number of likes we get on social media.